What is the Wisconsin Homeschooling Parents Association?

 - Do not ignore violations of your rights, even when they seem too small to matter or it takes time and effort to protest.

-- Learn to work with you legislators, regardless of their political party.
+- Learn to work with your legislators, regardless of their political party.

 - Do not seek or accept benefits from the government.
 Such benefits are likely to be followed by increased regulation, especially since the government is accountable for how tax dollars are spent.

 - Do not push for new homeschooling legislation.
 Small minorities generally have difficulty getting legislation passed.
-Also, legislation can be changed so much through amendments that it may end up working against the minority that introduced it.
+Also, legislation can be changed so much through amendments, as well as produce unintended results, that it may end up working against those who introduced it.

 - Stay out of court if at all possible.